California Paycheck Calculator Guide

 California State Income Tax Rates 2026

-California uses ten progressive tax brackets for individual filers:
+California uses ten progressive tax brackets for individual filers — more than the federal government's seven.
+Here's the full schedule:

 California SDI: State Disability Insurance